meekostuff/HTMLDecor/README.md

 - When panning occurs, scripts in the `<head>` of the next page are **enabled** AFTER all the content in the `<head>` of the next page is MERGED WITH the page.
 Scripts in the `<body>` of the next page are **enabled** AFTER the content in the `<body>` of the next page is MERGED WITH the page.
-You do not need and you SHOULD NOT have scripts in the next page.
+You do not need and SHOULD NOT have scripts in any page (other than the decor document).

-**WARNING** Execution order of downloaded scripts will not necessarily be the same as their source order.

 Alternate Decor
 ---------------